 We mention the importance of technique.
 The electric toothbrush can only do so much.

-Your technique has a big part to play, read our how to clean your teeth correctly guide to make sure you are doing it right.
+Your technique has a big part to play, read our guide on how to clean your teeth correctly to make sure you are doing it right.

 An electric toothbrush will ensure a more regular and balanced clean across the teeth and mouth than manual brushing might hence you will often see claims of 100% more plaque removal.